Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 I loved the product so I bought it again from Amazon.
 After a few months, I realized it was an MLM company.
 I had just left healthcare and thought why not?

-This is still very difficult to talk about because it’s something I deal with on a daily basis.
-I’m cancer free right now but the scars, both inside and out, well let’s just say I’m still healing.
+This is still very difficult to talk about because it is something I deal with on a daily basis.
+I am cancer free right now but the scars, both inside and out, mean that I am still healing.

 Taking 6 months off after my surgeries killed my business.
 I didn’t want anyone to see me and I didn’t want to see anyone.